 To sum it up

-These are just some tips to help winterize your curly wavy hair routine during the colder months.
+These are just some tips to help winterize your wavy-curly hair routine during the colder months.
 If you have any tips of your own, please feel free to leave them in the comments!